Read these Frequently Asked Questions for more information.

 Q. How can I get a book published?

 A. Research the market you want to write for so you’ll know the submission process, and be ready for stiff competition.
 There are many books in the library and bookstores that list what publishers and literary agents are looking for (like Literary Market Place and Writers Market).
 So if you want to write a story about cats, you’d look and see which publishers actually publish books on cats.
 Or mysteries, or science fiction, or children’s books, etc. But first and foremost, have fun with your writing, and enjoy it for its own sake without worrying too much about who’s going to see it for a while.
 You need to have a very thick skin when you send out your material because publishers get A LOT of manuscripts, and can only publish a few.
 If you get rejection letters, try to learn from them if they give specifics.
 Otherwise, just recognize that each editor has their own opinions, so keep trying.
 I heard of a girl who wallpapered her bathroom with her rejection letters and now is very successful.
-I just keep mine in a folder. :o)
+I put all of mine on one long roll, then laminated it.
+It goes across the stage of a school auditorium!

 Q. Would you mind reading a story I wrote and commenting on it?

-A. Since I’m not an agent or publisher, I’m afraid my opinion wouldn’t be of much help.
-I would suggest asking friends or teachers whose opinions you trust.
+A. I would suggest asking friends or teachers whose opinions you trust.
 You can get a group of fellow writer-friends together and critique each others’ work, too.

 Q. What were your favorite books growing up?